Listing Thumbnail

 For how long have I used the solution?

-I have been using OneLogin for between six to 10 months.
+I have been using OneLogin for the last one year.

 What do I think about the stability of the solution?